occivink/kakoune-gdb/README.md

 #### Connecting to an existing session

 If you already have a running session of gdb but want to make kakoune aware of it, call `gdb-session-connect`.
 The infobox will show you a command that you should call in gdb directly.
 Once that is done, kakoune will be connected to gdb and all pre-existing gdb state will be shown.
+**Warning**: for this to work properly, the `mi-async` gdb variable must be set to `on` BEFORE the debugged program has been started.

 ### Controlling gdb